 - We may disclose or report personal information in limited circumstances where we believe in good faith that disclosure is required or permitted under law, for example, to cooperate with regulators or law enforcement authorities, resolve consumer disputes, perform credit/ authentication checks, or for institutional risk control.

 - Outside of these exceptions, we will not share your personal information with third parties unless you have specifically asked us to do so, that is, opted-in.

 3. We do collect personal information in the normal course of business in order to administer your accounts and serve you better.

 - Application and registration information.
 We collect information that you provide to us when you open an account or register for one of our services.
 The information we collect may include name, address, phone number, email address, Social Security number, and information about your interests, investments, and investment experience.

 - Transaction information.
 Once you have an account with us, to administer your account and better serve you, we collect and maintain personal information about your transactions, including balances, positions, and history, and may include your name and other data in an internal client list that reflects your activities at Montgomery Taylor Wealth Management.

 - As part of our efforts to reach and serve new and existing clients we sometimes collect and use information from outside mailing lists.

 4. We use your personal information to fulfill our regulatory obligations and to help us deliver the best possible service to you.

-- For example, we may use your personal information to provide faster, more convenient services or to alert you to MT&C services you may find useful.
+- For example, we may use your personal information to provide faster, more convenient services or to alert you to Montgomery Taylor Wealth Management services you may find useful.

 5. We protect the confidentiality and security of your personal information.